 15. AWARD OF CLASSES FOR THE B.Sc.
-DEGREE PROGRAMME
+DEGREE

-A student who has fulfilled all the conditions stipulated in "The requirements to pass the B.Sc. degree" shall be awarded classes, if he/she fulfills the following additional requirements:
+A student who has fulfilled all the conditions stipulated in "Requirements to pass the B.Sc.
+Degree" shall be awarded classes, if he/she fulfills the following additional requirements:

 First Class (i) GPA of 3.70 and over